Frequently Asked Questions

 In addition to the Ross School of Business application, do I need submit a separate application or essay directly to the Tauber Institute?

-If you've already applied and/or been admitted to the Ross program and did not check the Tauber Institute box on the application, you need to fill out a Tauber application (under the Prospective Students section at www.tauber.umich.edu) and e-mail (email@example.com) or fax to our office (734-647-1334) along with a copy of your resume and essay.
+If you've already applied and/or been admitted to the Ross program and did not check the Tauber Institute box on the application, you need to complete a Tauber application (under the Prospective Students section at www.tauber.umich.edu).
 We will request a copy of your application from the appropriate school should you be admitted to their program.

-I have already scheduled an interview with the Ross School of Business.
-Do I need to do a separate interview for the Tauber Institute or is just one interview at Business School required?
+I applied to the Tauber Institute through my MBA application and have already scheduled an interview with the Ross School of Business.
+Do I need a separate interview for the Tauber Institute or is just one interview at the Business School required?

-As a MBA student, you are allowed to take up to 10 credit hours from other Colleges/Schools on campus, so you can use this opportunity to take some engineering classes.
+As a MBA student, you are allowed to take up to 10 credit hours from other Colleges/Schools on campus, you can use this opportunity to take some engineering classes.
 The only class closed to you is TO701 (Topics in Global Operations), which is strictly for Tauber students.
-Tauber students also have registration preference for TO548 (Integrated Product Development), although non-Tauber students usually do not have a problem getting in.
+Tauber students also have registration preference for TO548 (Integrated Product Development).

-Why should I choose the Ross School of Business over other schools with operations or manufacturing programs?
+Why should I choose the Ross School of Business over other schools with operations programs?

-The Ross School of Business is one of the few graduate schools in the U.S. that offers a manufacturing program; the other two being Sloan (LGO), and Kellogg (MMM).
-Many of our students choose Ross and Tauber because of the flexibility of the program and degree options as well as the caliber of people they meet here.
+The Ross School of Business is one of the few graduate schools in the U.S. that offers a comprehensive Operations program.
+Many of our students choose Ross and Tauber because of the flexibility of the program and degree options and the outstanding network of peers, faculty, and industry connections.
 People choose Ross because it is a clear leader in terms of fit, curriculum, and the emphasis on real world application of business education.

 Will participation in the Tauber Institute limit my career options to operations or manufacturing upon graduation?